wobsoriano/pinia-xstate/README.md

   }
 });

-// create a hook using the xstate middleware export const useCounterStore = defineStore(counterMachine.id, xstate(counterMachine))
+// create a store using the xstate middleware export const useCounterStore = defineStore(counterMachine.id, xstate(counterMachine))

 // use the store in your components